How to Setup MongoDB Text Search with Node.js

 }

-Once shows result as following, the new index is added.
+Once it shows a result like the following, the new index is added.

 "4" : {